urbantech/mashling/docs/gateway/README.md

 #### <a name="services-rate-limiter"></a>Rate Limiter

-The `ratelimiter` service type creates a rate limiter with specified `limit`, same can be used to limit the number of `token` consumptions accross `dispatches`.
+The `ratelimiter` service type creates a rate limiter with specified `limit`, same can be used to limit the number of `token` consumptions.

 The service `settings` and available `input` for the request are as follows: